Moneymoney122/Moneymoney122/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a british developer currently learning HTML and Python, and I'm making some random things on here
+- I'm a british developer currently learning HTML and Python, and I'm making some random things on here

+- Pronouns: he/him

+- If you want to contact me, my preffered way is twitter: @chandler_hacker.
+Or you could email me using the email in my bio.